wargabasdat/Seleksi-2024-Tugas-1/README.md

    **NOTE:**

-   - This will automatically fill the database with the dump from `./Data Storing/export/dump-seeded.sql`.
+   - This will automatically fill the database with the dump from `./data-storing/export/dump-seeded.sql`.

    - The database will be available at `PORT 3307` (host port) and `PORT 3306` (container port).
 Thus IF you want to connect to this database docker container from the CLI run

      ```bash
-     mariadb -h localhost -P 3307 -u weather_app -p123456
+     mariadb -h localhost -P 3307 -u weather-wise -p123456
      ```

 4. Setup docker app.